 Through the process of therapy you can learn to build resilience and confidence, taking the power away from older patterns of self-doubt and fear.
 The people I have worked have often come to see themselves and their relationships in new ways and to feel a sense of personal growth, building their emotional self-awareness.

-If it seems like my approach might work for you, call me today so we can see if we will work well together.
+If it seems like my approach might work for you, schedule an initial phone call.